Garage-ISEP/AutomateCom/README.md

 Test Usage :

 > API Generic :
 > - GenerateImage : Need image assets as well as text zones for the differents texts.
-The text zones are where the text will be placed and resized
+The text zones (in red) are where the text will be placed and resized
 > (the text in the zone in by default centered)

 ```py